-One of the advantages of using Olive Tree’s Bible+ app is it’s built for mobility.
+One of the advantages of using Olive Tree’s Bible app is it’s built for mobility.
 You can read and study the Bible anywhere.
 Yet, there are times when you need more screen than your phone or tablet can give you.
 Lesson and sermon preparation are a couple times that come to mind when having additional screen real estate is of benefit.
-This is why we made Bible+ 6.0 for Windows Desktop.
+This is why we made the Bible app for Mac & Windows.

 Just like there are different types of study that benefit from using a desktop or laptop computer, there are resources that work particularly well on these platforms.
 Two resources that take advantage of a computer’s additional screen size are our Greek-English Interlinear Bibles and Harmony of the Gospels.
-Today we’re going to show you how to maximize your use of these resources on Windows Desktop.
+Today we’re going to show you how to maximize your use of these resources on Mac & Windows.

 Harmony of the Gospels

 If your computer has a high enough resolution, you can easily view all the columns in the Gospel Harmony while still having the Resource Guide open.
 This means you can easily read the text, pull up your commentaries, maps, and notes without sacrificing any of the text you’re studying.
-In the screenshots below we have the same passage loaded on a 10″ Android tablet and our Windows Desktop app, both with the Resource Guide open.
-Not only can you see all the columns on Windows Desktop, but you can read the full passage and then some.
+In the screenshots below we have the same passage loaded on an iPad Mini 4, a 10″ Android tablet, and our Mac & Windows apps, all with the Resource Guide open.
+Not only can you see all the columns on Mac & Windows, but you can read the full passage and then some.
 You’re not forced to scroll up & down to read & compare the passages because everything is in view.
 This also means you don’t have to worry about the Resource Guide constantly updating because of your scrolling to view the entirety of the text, they both stay put.
 That will save you time and effort.

 Greek-English Interlinear Bibles

-Our Greek-English Interlinear Bibles don’t operate any differently on Windows Desktop than they do on mobile, but you can see and read more of the Bible without scrolling.
-Again, comparing screenshots between platforms, Windows Desktop allows you to see nearly 3 times the number of verses than you can see on the Android tablet.
+Our Greek-English Interlinear Bibles don’t operate any differently on Mac & Windows than they do on mobile, but you can see and read more of the Bible without scrolling.
+Again, comparing screenshots between platforms, the desktop apps allow you to see nearly 3 times the number of verses than you can see on Android or iOS.
 Like with the Harmony of the Gospels, you save time and effort by not having to scroll through one or two verses at a time.
 From there, you can open multiple dictionaries and commentaries, which further maximizes your use of the Interlinear.

 Get Them Now